moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/implementation_guidelines.md

 GitLab Rails _does not_ send requests directly to an AI Model.
 It sends requests to the AIGW, which in turn sends requests to AI models.

 GitLab Rails is the source of truth for which model to use for Code Completions or Code Generations.
-It toggles the current model through [Feature Flags](#introduce-behind-a-feature-flag).
+It toggles the current model through [feature flags](#introduce-behind-a-feature-flag).

 For direct-to-AIGW requests, GitLab Rails specifies the model details through the Direct Access endpoint.
 For indirect-through-GitLab-Rails requests, GitLab Rails includes the model details in the payload for its request to the AIGW.

-### GitLab Rails API Endpoints
+### GitLab Rails API endpoints

 - [Direct Access endpoint](https://docs.gitlab.com/ee/api/code_suggestions.html#fetch-direct-connection-information) -
 for direct-to-AIGW requests, this endpoint provides the information necessary to send a request to AIGW